lloeki/sprockets-less/README.md

     gem 'less-rails', :git => https://github.com/lloeki/less-rails.git, :branch => 'rails-2.3-backport'

+You will also need to add `sprockets-less` to your gemfile, as `less-rails` the usage step depends on it.

+    gem 'sprockets-less'

 ## Usage

 In your Rack application, setup Sprockets as you normally would, and require "sprockets-less":